Chia-Network/chialisp-web/docs/puzzles/cats.md

    * The CAT's melting rules.

 Some examples of issuance requirements that different TAILs could accommodate include:
-  * Stablecoins - The issuer will want to issue new tokens as they gain funds to back them.
+  * Stablecoins - The creator will want to mint new tokens as they gain funds to back them.
-  * Limited supply tokens - The issuer will want to run a single issuance, with the guarantee that no more tokens of the same type can ever be created.
+  * Limited supply tokens - The creator will want to run a single issuance, with the guarantee that no more tokens of the same type can ever be minted.
-  * Asset redemption tokens - The issuer will want to allow the CAT's owners to melt the tokens into standard XCH, as long as they follow certain rules.
+  * Asset redemption tokens - The creator will want to allow the CAT's owners to melt the tokens into standard XCH, as long as they follow certain rules.

 In all of these cases, the TAIL program is run when a coin is spent to check if the issuance is valid.